Interactive Mass Customization

 This strategy is one of the most complete, but it also has a higher level of complexity.
 The exciting thing about transparent personalization is that customers don’t notice it right away.
 The company doesn’t ask people to indicate their preferences but instead adapts to their decisions every time they interact.

 The computer manufacturing company has options for different needs or pockets.
-Best of all, it allows people to configure their laptop with colours.
-Other internal components such as the processor or the operating system and even accessories or specialized support interactive mass customisation and maintenance services.
+Best of all, it allows people to configure their laptop with color’s.
+Other internal components such as the processor or the operating system and even accessories or specialized support interactive mass customization and maintenance services.

 The Strategy of interactive mass Customization